Top Links

 Make sure your aerial isn't damaged, misaligned, or not up to the job.
 For best results, you need a good quality rooftop aerial, pointing directly at the appropriate digital transmitter.

-For aerial advice, see our aerial advice.
+For aerial advice, see our TV aerial advice section.

 5. Too little signal?

-Note that in cases of low signal boosters are less effective as they amplify noise as well as signal.
-See our boosters and splitters page for more.
+Note that in cases of low signal, boosters are less effective as they amplify noise as well as signal.

 6. Too much signal?
 In some cases, if you're fairly close to your TV transmitter, you may be getting too much signal, and could be overloading your Freeview receiver.
 If this is the case, you need an aerial attenuator from Maplin.
 This plugs into the aerial socket and reduces the signal.